simon-frankau/big-classic-mac/README.md

 the VIA.
 Video buffers are ScrnBase and ScrnBase - 0x8000.
 Not all models have alternate screen buffer!

-TODO: ROM overlay in chapter 6.
+TODO: ROM overlay in chapter 6 of the HW guide.

+Could potentially borrow the pinout from the Mac's backplane assignment for my hardware implementation.

 ## References